ttscoff/bunch/bunch-files/frontmatter.md

 ### Setting a Shortcut Key {#shortcuts}

-When running in the menu bar Bunch has full keyboard control.
+Bunch has full keyboard control.
 Assign a Hotkey key in preferences to open the Bunch menu, and then use keyboard shortcuts to open your Bunches.
 By default Bunches are given numbers as shortcuts, from 1-9 and then 0, assigned in menu display order.
 Subsequent items are assigned Command-Number, from "⌘1" to "⌘0".
 You can customize these using the `shortcut:` frontmatter key.

 A shortcut can be anything other than a number, and can include modifiers (control, option, shift, command).
 A capital letter automatically implies the Shift modifier.